RVSagar/panda_simulator/README.md

 ---

 In the panda_simulation.launch launch file, the argument gripper_center is set to `true`.
 This creates a new frame at the tip of the robot end effector that can be used while doing motion planning with MoveIt! (instead of using panda_link8 which is offset from the actual gripper joints)

+---

+TODO:

+1. Make it easy to move back and forth from simulation to the real robot.
+I think it mainly needs changes to the controller list in the MoveIt! config.